About US

 It is worth mentioning that the Foundation has previously conducted similar awareness sessions at Koy Luke Path Church and various other churches, continuing its mission to educate and support communities across Pakistan.

-Empowering Change Chairman Ansar Javaid Addresses Audience at Governor House, Accompanied by the Governor of Punjab, Ch, Mohammad Sarwar
+Empowering Change Chairman Ansar Javaid Addresses Audience at Governor House,

 The Governor of Punjab, Chaudhry Mohammad Sarwar, met Mr. Ansar Javaid, Chairman of Birth Defects Foundation, and commended the organization’s dedication to improving child health, awareness, and rehabilitation for children with birth defects.